St Cuthbert's Way Walk

 Yetholm to Wooler - a wide open section which takes you into

 Northumberland National Park and has terrific views of the Cheviot Hills.
 You'll climb Yeavering Bell hill near Wooler where you can find the largest Iron Age hillfort in the region.
-There's also some attractive woodland at Wooler Common and views of Humbleton Hill where there is another hillfort to see.
+There's also some attractive woodland at Wooler Common, the photogenic Hethpool Linn waterfall in the College Valley and views of Humbleton Hill where there is another hillfort to see.

 The walk is waymarked with a cross on a white disc.